resistics/regressioninc/docs/source/index.rst

 Welcome to regressioninc's documentation!
 =========================================

-Regression in C is a package focussing on regression for complex-valued problems.
+Regression in C (RegressionInC) is a package focussing on regression for complex-valued problems.
 There are already multiple packages for regression in Python, however these offer varying amounts of support for the complex-valued variables.
 Numpy's least squares implementation has partial support for complex-valued variables